-The man steps into the front foyer of his office on feet that feel mushy and weak.
-He suppresses a scowl at the receptionist who’s clicking an “s” into the New York Times crossword puzzle on her computer to complete the word “ass.”
+The man strides into the office foyer staring admiringly at his new Burberry penny loafers, despite the painful, mushy feeling in his feet.
+The receptionist doesn’t acknowledge him.
+She’s too busy clicking an “s” into the New York Times crossword puzzle on her screen to complete the word “ass.”
 This is not a coincidence.
 As the man passes her, he veers close to the guest chair beside her desk.
 So close, in fact, that the leather strap of his shoulder bag catches one of its backposts.

-To the casual observer — or, just about any observer, unfortunately — this appears inconsequential.
+To the casual observer — or, just about any observer — this appears inconsequential.

 With the man’s next step the strap pulls taught on the backpost, lifting up the chair’s back legs.